 We can talk about the politics of cannabis all day, but what we’re really here for is to answer this important question: if marijuana is so medicinal, is it okay to take it regularly?

-There are different levels that one can address this question, so allow us to go through these different layers to try and answer this multi-faceted question with all our best.
+There are different levels at which one can address this question, so allow us to go through these different layers to try and answer this multi-faceted question with all our best.
 We’ve already hinted at what these levels are above, so let’s just go through them again.

 On a Physical Level